- Hi, I am Vishal Gada. After years at KPMG and Dhruva, we co-founded Aurtus, a boutique tax advisory firm, in 2020.

 - Post-COVID, we shifted to our own spaces—starting in Ahmedabad, then Mumbai, and now expanding to Delhi.
 GIFT City is still a co-working spot for now.

 - In 2023, we launched our Singapore office.
 Pure luck?
 Maybe.
-My partner there, Mahit, was actually my ex-boss!
-He started his own firm, we reconnected, and within a week, decided to merge practices.
+My partner there, Mahip Gupta was my ex-boss!
+He started his firm, we reconnected, and within a week, decided to merge practices.

 - Looking back, it was one of our best moves.
 The synergy between Aurtus India and Aurtus Singapore has been incredible!